BlogBuyer10 Important Things to Do Before Moving Day

 By Sharon Bloudek, March 16, 2020

 Your offer has been accepted—congratulations!
 But hold on: before you schedule the movers for the very day you get the keys to your new place, there are several new home to-dos that it makes sense to tackle before you begin to unload boxes.
 Some of these you can tackle yourself; for others, it might make sense to hire a professional.
-As always, I can help you to find reputable service professionals for a wide variety of home maintenance tasks.
+You can read this article if you need professional help with your moving and as always, I can help you to find reputable service professionals for a wide variety of home maintenance tasks.

 Before you move in, be sure to:

-- Change the locks.
+Change the locks.
 Secure your new home from the very first day you own it.
 This is especially important if you’re not going to immediately occupy the space but will be storing belongings.
-Have a locksmith change the locks on every exterior door, including those that provide access to the basement or garage.
+A City Locksmith noted that you must get a locksmith to change the locks on every exterior door, including those that provide access to the basement or garage.
 It’s worth the peace of mind—and you’ll be able to get the precise number of keys you need at the time the locks are changed.

 Change smoke detector and carbon monoxide batteries.
 Let’s continue with our safety theme: don’t spend a single night in your new home without first addressing this item!
 State law says that sellers need to replace old smoke detectors and carbon monoxide detectors prior to closing, but it’s best to double check it was actually done.
 While experts recommend putting fresh batteries in smoke and carbon monoxide detectors twice a year—typically when the time changes in the fall and spring—you should also ensure that your new home has fresh batteries in all smoke and carbon monoxide detectors before you move in.
 After all, you have no idea how long it has been since the previous owner tackled this task.
 Pro tip: add a note in your phone that lists the number of smoke and carbon monoxide detectors and the type of batteries each requires, then set recurring reminders in your calendar to replace the batteries every six months.